imccart/website/content/resources.md

   - [The DiD Project](https://asjadnaqvi.github.io/DiD/).
 An up-to-date compilation of code, literature, and accessible blog/video posts from [Asjad Naqvi](https://asjadnaqvi.github.io/)
   - [RD Designs and Packages](https://rdpackages.github.io/).
 Comprehensive set of RD tools and links to the most recent literature from [Matias Cattaneo](https://cattaneo.princeton.edu/) and team.
   - [Nonparametric and Semiparametric Methods](https://nppackages.github.io/).
 Another great set of tools for implementing nonparametric and semiparametric methods in program evaluation from [Matias Cattaneo](https://cattaneo.princeton.edu/) and team.
+  - [Clustering and inference in DD](https://drive.google.com/file/d/1wma5x8-6NvGbjd5SgN1_zwVVaDmXa2Kb/view).
+Nice flow chart suggesting the appropriate method for inference with different numbers of treated or control group.

 # Writing and presenting like an academic